 The PGDP analytical laboratories are in Building C-710.
-The laboratories, which have been in operation since plant startup, consist of the ASTM, Industrial Hygiene, Infra-Red Spectrometry, Emission Spectrometry, Sampling, Uranium Analysis, Trouble Shooting, Quality Control, Radiochemistry, Metallurgy, Mass Spectrometry, Counting Preparation, Alpha and Beta Counting, and Fission Training Laboratories.
+These facilities, which have been in operation since plant startup, consist of the American Society of Testing and Materials, Industrial Hygiene, Infra-Red Spectrometry, Emission Spectrometry, Sampling, Uranium Analysis, Trouble Shooting, Quality Control, Radiochemistry, Metallurgy, Mass Spectrometry, Counting Preparation, Alpha and Beta Counting, and Fission Training Laboratories.

-The 99Tc recovery operation, initially in Building C-710, was moved to Building C-400 sometime after 1959.
+The 99Tc recovery operation, initially in Building C-710, moved to Building C-400 after 1959.

-A 237Np recovery process originally in Building C-710, Room 32, was transferred to Building C-400 sometime after July 1959 (see Section 2.4.6).
-After processing in Building C-400, the concentrate was sent to a laboratory in Building 710 for additional separation and concentration in ion exchange columns.
-The final product was siphoned into glass carboys on the loading dock at Building C-710 and shipped to ORNL.
+A 237Np recovery process originally in Building C-710, Room 32, transferred to Building C-400 sometime after July 1959 (see Section 2.4.6).
+After processing in Building C-400, the concentrate went to a laboratory in Building 710 for additional separation and concentration in ion exchange columns.
+The final product was siphoned into glass carboys on the Building C-710 loading dock and shipped to ORNL.

-A Health Physics and Industrial Hygiene Department report for the first quarter of 1959 stated that continuous air samples collected near the 237Np recovery operation in Building C-710 averaged slightly above the maximum air concentration (MAC, a term used for airborne radioactivity concentrations in 1959) assumed for 237Np.
+A Health Physics and Hygiene report (Paducah 1959) for the first quarter of 1959 stated that continuous air samples collected near the 237Np recovery operation in Building C-710 averaged slightly above the maximum air concentration, a term used for airborne radioactivity concentrations assumed for 237Np.
 Later analysis indicated that 29% of the alpha activity was attributable to 237Np.
 There is no indication that respiratory protection was used during these activities.
 Urine samples that were collected and sent to ORNL for analysis tested positive for 237Np (PACE/University of Utah 2000).

-Operations Performed in Building C-710 and Maximum Radionuclide Concentrations Expected: (Bechtel Jacobs 2001).
+Operations Performed in Building C-710 and Maximum Radionuclide Concentrations Expected (Bechtel Jacobs 2001):

-Uranium/neptunium recovery - 1952-1990 and 1956-1976 25,000,000 ppb 237Np 100,000 ppb 239Pu Specific concentrations of 99Tc not available for this operation (solutions) Moderate external radiation exposure potential.
+Uranium/neptunium recovery - 1958 to late 1970's 25,000,000 ppb 237Np 100,000 ppb 239Pu Specific concentrations of 99Tc not available for this operation (solutions) Moderate external radiation exposure potential